This article is based on the guidelines provided by the AWMF, the Association of the Scientific Medical Societies in Germany.

 Causes of Rheumatic Fever

-For example, an angina tonsillaris or pharyngitis due to streptococci A may lead to an infection-induced autoimmune reaction, which in turn can cause the rheumatic fever.
+For example, an angina tonsillaris or pharyngitis due to group A beta hemolytic streptococci may lead to an infection-induced autoimmune reaction, which in turn can cause the rheumatic fever.

 Pathophysiology of Rheumatic Fever